zbcszr/automatic_driving/README.md

 # carla_cil_pytorch

-## Code from Lai Tai, this repo is for study purpose only

-The pytorch implementation to train the uncertain aware imitation learning policy in "Visual-based Autonomous Driving Deployment from a Stochastic and Uncertainty-aware Perspective".
+The pytorch implementation to train the uncertain aware imitation learning policy in "conditional imitation learning based AI that runs on CARLA".

+## Current progress
+Attempting to train network through self-collected and self-preprocessed dataset.
+I pray to lord

-## Requirements
+## System
 python 3.6
 pytorch > 0.4.0
 tensorboardX